shakyracc/hackathon-code-battle-edition/README.md

 I started out with MongoDB as the database because there's simply more documentation out there on it.
 As a complete noob, I needed all the help I could get.
 I ended up following a tutorial on a MERN Tinder clone by Code with Ania Kubów on [Youtube](https://www.youtube.com/watch?v=Q70IMS-Qnjk).
 It's 5 hours long, but it's safe to say I've cycled through it at least 7 times.
 Again. noob.
 Totally worth it though.

-To understand what Ania was saying, I read the Javascript, React and Nodejs(pieace of at at least) handbooks by Flavio Copes @flaviocopes.
+To understand what Ania was saying, I read the Javascript, React and Nodejs(piece of it at least) handbooks by Flavio Copes @flaviocopes.
 10/10 Highly recommend.

 After that I went back to the code and tried my best to understand each line, making modifications where necessary.
 Once I managed to turn the tinder clone into DevHire using MongoDB, I read up on HarperDB documentation.
 Oh...this last paragraph all happened today btw.
 I say that because I often allow myself to forget my hard work.
 Not today though.
 Today I really pushed to meet the Hackathon requirements and I feel really proud of what myself and @3fcc#1923 have produced.